Faeryn/OutwardBetterInventory/README.md

 ## Features
 Option to show item base price in inventory.

-Item context menu (right click) additons:
+Item context menu (right click) additions:
 - ``Salvage``: This is functionally equivalent to putting the item into the crafting menu and attempting to "craft" it.
 The result is usually iron scraps, linen, palladium, etc.
 - ``Send to Stash``: Sends the item to your stash.
 This option works only if you are in a town with an active stash (so either a free one or you own a house there).